How To create a Airtight Binding Financial Agreements ? How Tight Is An Airtight BFA?

 - The effect of the agreement would cause hardship on one party where a child is

-To ensure your BFA will stand up against the law, the document should be constructed to avoid grounds which would vitiate the agreement.
+To ensure your BFA will stand up against the law, the document should be constructed to avoid grounds that would vitiate the agreement.
 This involves following the correct process:

 - Receipt of competent independent legal advice;